mickaeltemporao/itds/docs/modules/science-2.md

 ## Agenda
 - [ ] Collaborative paper discussion
-- [ ] A toolbox for science: LLMs, Typst, VS Code, Git/GitHub,
+- [ ] A toolbox for science
-- [ ] Hack-time: setup + first lines of code
+- [ ] Hack-time: First lines of code in typsts
 - [ ] For next time